tiagopita/veganbase/site/content/_index.md

 intro:
   heading: What is Veganbase?
   text: >
-    Veganbase is an online community discovering, sharing and discussing the world’s best vegan products, services, businesses and lifestyle.
+    Veganbase is a social platform discovering, sharing and discussing the world’s best vegan products, services, businesses and lifestyle.

     At Veganbase you can easily discover vegan products and places around the